-Cash used in investing activities was \$8.0 million, \$4.7 million, and \$11.9 million for fiscal years 2007, 2006, and 2005.
-Fiscal year 2007 cash flows used in investing activities include capital expenditures of \$3.0 million and a \$5.0 million loan to Agricola Belher pursuant to our tomato agreements.
-See Note 16 to our consolidated financial statements.
+Cash used in investing activities was \$7.5 million, \$8.0 million, and \$4.7 million for fiscal years 2008, 2007, and 2006.
+Fiscal year 2008 cash flows used in investing activities includes capital expenditures of \$2.7 million and the acquisition of Hawaiian Sweet and Pride, net of cash acquired of \$5.0 million, and a loan to Agricola Belher of \$0.8 million.
+Such payments were partially offset by the collection of \$1.0 million Agricola Belher, pursuant to our tomato agreements.
+See Note 15 and Note 17 to our consolidated financial statements.

-Cash provided by financing activities was \$4.2 million and \$6.9 million for fiscal years 2007 and 2005, while cash used in financing activities was \$4.2 million for fiscal year 2006.
-Cash provided during fiscal year 2007 primarily includes proceeds from our non-collateralized, revolving credit facilities totaling \$6.8 million, \$2.4 million related to payments on notes receivable from shareholders and \$0.7 million related to stock option exercises.
-These cash receipts were partially offset, however, by the payment of a dividend totaling \$4.6 million and a payment related to our long-term obligation of \$1.3 million.
+Cash provided by financing activities was \$2.7 million and \$4.2 million for fiscal years 2008 and 2007, while cash used in financing activities was \$4.2 million for fiscal year 2006.
+Cash provided during fiscal year 2008 primarily includes proceeds from our non-collateralized, revolving credit facilities totaling \$8.5 million, and \$0.6 million related to stock option exercises.
+These cash receipts were partially offset, however, by the payment of a dividend totaling \$5.0 million and payments related to our long-term obligations of \$1.4 million.

 Our principal sources of liquidity are our existing cash reserves, cash generated from operations and amounts available for borrowing under our existing credit facilities.
-Cash and cash equivalents as of October 31, 2007 and 2006 totaled \$1.0 million and \$0.1 million.
-Our working capital at October 31, 2007 was \$16.3 million compared to \$12.0 million at October 31, 2006.
-The overall working capital increase primarily reflects a reduction in payables to growers and trade accounts payable, partially offset by additional short-term borrowings.
+Cash and cash equivalents as of October 31, 2008 and 2007 totaled \$1.5 million and \$1.0 million.
+Our working capital at October 31, 2008 was \$15.4 million, compared to \$16.3 million at October 31, 2007.

 We believe that cash flows from operations and available credit facilities will be sufficient to satisfy our future capital expenditures, grower recruitment efforts, working capital and other financing requirements.
 We will continue to evaluate grower recruitment opportunities and exclusivity arrangements with food service companies to fuel growth in each of our business segments.
-In July 2007 and October 2007, we renewed and extended our non-collateralized, revolving credit facilities with Farm Credit West, PCA and Bank of America, N.A.
-These two credit facilities now expire in February 2012 and July 2009.
+In May 2008 and October 2007, we renewed and/or extended our non-collateralized, revolving credit facilities with Farm Credit West, PCA and Bank of America, N.A.
+These two credit facilities expire in February 2012 and July 2009.
 Under the terms of these agreements, we are advanced funds for both working capital and long-term productive asset purchases.
-Total credit available under these combined borrowing agreements was \$30 million, with a weighted-average interest rate of 5.8% and 6.2% at October 31, 2007 and 2006.
-Under these credit facilities, we had \$10.6 million and \$3.8 million outstanding as of October 31, 2007 and 2006, of which \$4.0 million was classified as a long-term liability as of October 31, 2007.
-We had no long-term amounts outstanding pursuant to these credit facilities as of October 31, 2006.
+Total credit available under these combined borrowing agreements was \$40 million, with a weighted-average interest rate of 4.8% at October 31, 2008 and 5.8% at October 31, 2007.
+Under these credit facilities, we had \$23.1 million and \$10.6 million outstanding as October 31, 2008 and 2007, of which \$13.0 million and \$4.0 million was classified as a long-term liability as October 31, 2008 and 2007.
 These credit facilities contain various financial covenants, the most significant relating to working capital, tangible net worth (as defined), and Earnings Before Interest, Taxes, Depreciation and Amortization (EBITDA) (as defined).
-We were in compliance with all such covenants at October 31, 2007.
+We were in compliance with all such covenants at October 31, 2008.

 The following table summarizes contractual obligations pursuant to which we are required to make cash payments.
-The information is presented as of our fiscal year ended October 31, 2007:
+The information is presented as of our fiscal year ended October 31, 2008: